Block-Attention for Efficient Prefilling: Block-attention

 \subsection{Block Segmentation}

 The primary principle of block division is to segment semantically independent parts of the prompt into separate blocks.
 In RAG scenarios, since the retrieved passages are originally mutually independent, it is natural to divide them into different blocks.
 Therefore, let's go back to the left part of Figure~\ref{fig:flowchart}, where we allocate each passage to a single block and designate the user's query as the final block.
 This principle extends to other scenarios as well.
-For example, in the context of code generation tasks, a function may be treated as one block; in multi-turn dialogues, each turn could be segmented into an individual block.
-In this paper, our primary focus is on the application of Block-Attention in RAG, with the exploration of other scenarios reserved for future research.
+For example, in the context of code generation tasks, a function may be treated as one block; in multi-turn dialogues, each turn could be segmented into an individual block; while in In-context Learning (ICL), each demonstration naturally forms a self-contained block (we will validate the efficacy of Block-attention in ICL scenarios in our experiments).
+In this paper, our primary focus is on the application of Block-attention in RAG, with the exploration of other scenarios reserved for future research.